ChenHu-ML/CorAtt/README.md

 # README
-This repository is the official code for our IJCAI 2024 paper: "A Grassmannian Manifold Self-Attention Network for Signal Classification".
-[GDLNet](https://www.ijcai.org/proceedings/2024/0564.pdf)
+This repository is the official code for our IJCAI 2025 paper: "A Correlation Manifold Self-Attention Network for EEG Decoding".
+[CorAtt](https://www.ijcai.org/proceedings/2024/0564.pdf)

 If you have any problems, please don't hesitate to contact me.